KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 -  This preference controls the default cap on fines accrued by the patron.
 Leaving this preference blank means that there is no cap on the amount of fines a patron can accrue.
-If you'd like, single item caps can be specified in the :ref:`circulation rules matrix <circulation-and-fine-rules-label>`.
+If you'd like, single item caps can be specified in the
+   :ref:`circulation rules matrix <circulation-and-fines-rules-label>`.

 .. _membershipexpirydaysnotice-label: